Madai Vadukunda Shiva Temple

-The Madai Vadukunda Shiva Temple is believed to have been constructed by “Kolathiri” Kings during Middle Ages on a plateau land generally known now as “Madai Para” in Madai Village, Kannur Taluk, and District of Kerala State.
-This is situating 22 km north of Kannur, the Headquarters Town.
-The “Kolathiri” Kingdom is an inherent branch of the erstwhile “Mooshaka” Dynasty, which ruled the “Ezhimala” empire during the 5th to 8th Century.
+The Madai Vadukunda Shiva temple is a Hindu temple located in Madai (Kannur Taluk district of Kerala).It is believed to have been constructed by "Kolathiri" Kings during Middle Ages on a plateau land generally known now as "Madai Para".
+This is located 22 km north of Kannur, the Headquarters Town.
+The "Kolathiri" Kingdom is an inherent branch of the erstwhile "Mooshaka" Dynasty, which ruled the "Ezhimala" empire during the 5th to 8th Century.
 About 1,200 years back a branch of their dynasty had migrated and settled down at Madai, which was then an important port and trading center, 4 km south of Ezhimala.
-They constructed castles and temples and established their headquarters on “Madai Para”, a significant plateau land lying at about 150 ft height from the sea level having sight to an extent of 20 km from all sides.
-Sree Vadukunda Siva Temple was thus constructed on “Madai Para” in the southwest corner of it at a holy spot due to the presence of the divine power of “Swayambhoo” of lord Siva.
+They constructed castles and temples and established their headquarters on "Madai Para", a significant plateau land lying at about 150 ft height from the sea level having sight to an extent of 20 km from all sides.
+Sree Vadukunda Siva Temple was thus constructed on "Madai Para" in the southwest corner of it at a holy spot due to the presence of the divine power of "Swayambhoo" of lord Siva, according to the local legend.